swilliams11/apigee-istio-k8s-demo/README.md

 kubectl delete policy auth-spec
 ```

-2. To disable the Apigee Adapter so that requests are not protected via Apigee then execute then update `samples/apigee/rule.yaml` file with the following line.
-This creates a rule to skip the adapater if the service name is `ratings-v6`.
+2. To disable the Apigee Adapter so that requests are not protected via Apigee, then execute then update `samples/apigee/rule.yaml` file with the following line.
+This creates a rule to skip the adapter if the service name is `ratings-nodb`.

 **Note the samples folder is installed when you install the [Apigee Istio Adapter](https://github.com/apigee/istio-mixer-adapter/releases).**

 ```
-match: context.reporter.kind == "inbound" && destination.namespace == "default" && destination.service.name != "ratings-v6"
+match: context.reporter.kind == "inbound" && destination.namespace == "default" && destination.service.name != "ratings-nodb"
 ```

 Apply the change